ehickey08/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+Each client gets a unique session that is stored on the server.
+It can be used to persist authentication information so a user does not have to keep re-entering credentials.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hash them as well as compare hashes to verify a password a user enters upon login matches the stored password in the database.

 - [ ] What does bcrypt do to slow down attackers?

+You add a number when creating the hash which determines the quantity of times the hash is run.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload, and signature

 ## Minimum Viable Product